Department of Health and Human Services

 - Interview Process: Travel and lodging will be arranged and paid by the NHLBI BRTPUG Program for candidates invited for interviews.

-During on-site training assignments and at the discretion of the Director, BRTPUG, mentor and Laboratory/Branch Chief, trainees may generally receive up to $850 per year for training courses.
+During on-site training assignments and at the discretion of the BRTPUG Director and mentor, trainees may receive funding for career advancing training courses.
 The training generally takes place at the Foundation for Advanced Education in the Sciences at the NIH or local academic institutions.
 Support for special training opportunities may be considered on an as needed basis.

 Training opportunities supported by the BRTPUG Program should be:

-- directly related to the purpose of the BRTPUG, and
+- Directly related to the purpose of the BRTPUG program, and

-- approved by the Extramural BRTPUG Director, trainee’s mentor and Administrative Officer well in advance of the date of the training course.
+- Approved by the BRTPUG Director and trainee’s mentor well in advance of the date of the training course.